How are the three presenting charities chosen?

 When a member joins, they may nominate up to three charities every year of their membership.
 This can be done throughout the year of membership and once a charity is nominated, it does not need to be nominated again.
 You can nominate a charity here.

 How much of my donation goes to the administration costs of 100 Women Who Give a Hoot?

-Absolutely zero!
+Absolutely none!
 100 Women Who Give a Hoot is organized and operated entirely by volunteers.
-100% of funds raised at a meeting go directly to the chosen charity!
+100% of funds raised at a meeting go directly to the chosen charity.

 100 Women Who Give a Hoot will not sell, give or otherwise share your personal information with any third party without your express consent unless required to do so by law.
 We may occasionally recognize our members via social media and other media.
 If a member wants to remain anonymous they must let us know at the time of joining.